performant-software/Neatline/style-tab-dates.md

 The "last" or "finishing" date for an event.

-**If you're working with NeatlineSimile**: If you just enter a "Start Date" _and_ an "End Date" date, the record will be displayed as span (line) on the timeline.
+**If you're working with NeatlineSimile**: If you enter a "Start Date" _and_ an "End Date" date, the record will be displayed as a span (line) on the timeline.

+If you enter the same date for the "Start Date" and "End Date," the span will have width = 0 and will, therefore, be invisible on the timeline.

 ## After Date